cioos-siooc/octo/.gitlab/issue_templates/Bug.md

-# Indiquer les numéros d'issues liées à cette issue
+# Related issue numbers

-# URL du site
+# Website url

-# Décrire le comportement attendu
+# Describe expected behavior

-# Décrire le comportement actuel
+# Describe actual behavior

-# Quelles sont les étapes pour reproduire l'issue?
+# What steps will reproduce the issue?

-# Navigateur utilisé et sa version si comportement non constant (spécifier si vous êtes sur mobile ou utilisez un écran irrégulier)
+# If relevant, specify the browser name, version and whether you are on a using an irregular screen